-THE HONORS ARE THEN GIVEN, AND THE FOLLOWING PRAYER PRONOUNCED.
+THE HONORS ARE THEN GIVEN AND THE FOLLOWING PRAYER PRONOUNCED.

-Almighty God - infinite in wisdom, mercy, and goodness - extend to us the riches of thy everlasting favor, make us grateful for present benefits, and crown us with immortal life and honor.
+Aln ighty God - infinite in wisdom, mercy, and goodness-extend to us the riches of thy everlasting favor, make as grateful for present benefits, and crown us with immortal life and honor.
 And to thy name shall be glory forever.
 Amen.

 The procession is then formed, and proceeds to the place of interment.
-While assembling around the grave, pured music may be performed.
+While assembling around the grave, sacred music may be performed.

-ORDER OF PROCESSION AT A FUNERAL.
+ORDER OF PROCESSION AT A FUNERAL